 In this Rocket Lawyer vs Incorporate.com comparison, we’ll walk you through their main commonalities and differences in an effort to help you decide which one is the best choice to help form your new LLC.

 Rocket Lawyer and Incorporate.com are two highly respected service providers in the LLC formation industry.
-They’re both easy to recommend, and we think you’ll be happy with the service you receive from either of them.
 Still, Rocket Lawyer has some distinct advantages that make them the better option for most of our readers.

-Most importantly, Rocket Lawyer has great customer feedback, with nearly 2,000 reviews available online, and the vast majority of them being quite positive.
+Most importantly, Rocket Lawyer has great customer feedback, with over 2,200 reviews available online, and the vast majority of them being quite positive.
 By contrast, Incorporate.com only has a few dozen reviews, and most of them are critical in nature.